Demo 15: Styling with Bootstrap

 To center an individual

-However, this class must be applied to individual elements, which would not be a very DRY way to apply the style, considering that we want to center all
+h1element, we could add the Bootstraptext-centerclass, like this:<h1 class="text-center">Welcome to QuizMe!</h1>However, this class must be applied to individual elements, which would not be a very DRY way to apply the style, considering that we want to center all

-elements on all pages. -
+h1elements on all pages. -

 Instead of individually styling each individual

-elements on every page in the app.
+h1elements on every page in the app.

 4.2.
 Centering an Element with Margin